protasm/LPC90/docs/index.md

 3. **Impact on Identifiers**:
    Because reserved words cannot be redefined, attempting to use them as identifiers will result in a compilation error.

+Editor's note:  The draft LPC90 specification was generated with the assistance of ChatGPT.